 The following year, de Groot was appointed a lecturer in mathematics at the University of Amsterdam.
-Then in 1948 he was appointed professor of mathematics at the Technological University of Delft.
-Four years later, in 1952, he was appointed Professor of Mathematics at the University of Amsterdam.
-He retained his position at the Mathematical Centre in Amsterdam and, in 1960, was appointed Head of Pure Mathematics there.
+Then, in 1948, he was appointed professor of mathematics at the Technological University of Delft.
+De Groot married Lutgerdina Steffina Koster in 1949; they had one daughter.
+Three years later, in 1952, he was appointed Professor of Mathematics at the University of Amsterdam.
+He also retained his position at the Mathematical Centre in Amsterdam and, in 1960, was appointed Head of Pure Mathematics there.